 - All appropriate stakeholders examine ways to support appropriate task-shifting in the provision of medical abortion to allow and train other health professionals (such as Nurse Practitioners and midwives) to provide these services.

-- All levels of government ensure the safety and integrity of Mifegymiso prescribers and all abortion providers by introducing Bubble Zone legislation that reflect the needs and demands of health care providers working both within and outside of abortion clinics and/or hospitals.
+- All levels of government ensure the safety and integrity of Mifegymiso prescribers and all abortion providers by introducing Safe Access zone legislation that reflect the needs and demands of health care providers working both within and outside of abortion clinics and/or hospitals.

 - All relevant stakeholders ensure health care providers (including new prescribers and other providers like those offering ultrasounds) receive the necessary support to offer Mifegymiso in a timely way, including in remote and rural areas.
 This means supporting practitioners who need guidance, supporting communities of practice and developing the appropriate resources for prescribers to feel empowered to offer this service.